-Buildings are open during regular business and class hours.
-Instructional facilities are generally open from 7:30 a.m. to 9:00 p.m., Monday through Thursday and on Friday and Saturday from 7:30 a.m. to 5:00 p.m., while classes are in session exceptions are reserved events or cleaning schedules may impact exterior building access doors.
-Faculty, staff and students are encouraged to work with their program coordinators and supervisors for any access needs so their access cards can be programmed.
-Other areas may be scheduled to unlock as needed for scheduled reserved events.
-Campus Security officers lock and unlock exterior building entrances in accordance with the building's schedule.
-They admit individuals to locked buildings and areas only if they have valid identification and written authorization.
+Public entrances to campus buildings are open from 7:30AM - 5PM Monday - Friday.
+Outside of these hours, all campus buildings require a Husky Card for access.
+All University buildings are closed on official holidays.
+Faculty, staff, and students are encouraged to work with their program coordinators and supervisors for any access needs so their access cards can be programmed appropriately.
+Other areas may be scheduled to unlock as needed for scheduled events.
+Campus Security Officers lock and unlock exterior building entrances in accordance with the building's schedule.
+They grant access to individuals to locked buildings and areas only if they have valid identification and written authorization.